 - Pros: Great traction and tremendous cushion in a trail shoe that works

-- Cons: Just a bit too much shoe for some runners’ liking
+- Cons: Just a bit too much shoe for some runners’ liking; less foot lockdown for narrower feet than previous versions

-- Other Speedgoat Versions: Wide (men’s – select fiesta/provincial blue color & women’s); Gore-Tex (men’s & women’s); Evo (lighter version of Speedgoat 3) (men’s & women’s)
+- Other Speedgoat 4 Versions: Wide (men’s – select fiesta/provincial blue color & women’s); Gore-Tex (men’s & women’s)

-What’s more, the Peregrine 11 is a great value at $120, the lowest price of any model across our top tier of picks, in a dedicated, fully capable trail shoe.
-For those running in muddy or snowy terrain, there’s also a dedicated soft terrain model, the Peregrine 11 ST, that’s only $10 more.
+For those running in muddy or snowy terrain, there’s also a dedicated soft terrain model, the Peregrine 12 ST, that’s only $10 more.

 - Drop: 4mm

-- Pros: Great all-around trail shoe at a great price; Lots of related versions in the Peregrine line
+- Pros: Great all-around trail shoe at a reasonable price and light weight; Lots of related versions in the Peregrine line

 The Brooks Cascadia is an oldie but a goody.
 With a history that goes back to the early 2000s, Brooks found a winning formula in the Cascadia that it’s kept going for nearly two decades.
 If I had to recommend a pair of trail shoes to a new trail runner about whom I had no additional details, I’d point her or him toward the Brooks Cascadia 16.